(in Wolfson Hall)

 Formal Hall: 19.25

-Lunch and dinner menus can be found here.
+Lunch and dinner menus as well as meal prices can be found here, under Accommodation and Meals.
 You will need to log into weblearn to access them.

 Formal hall is at 7.25 pm on Tuesdays and Friday, weekly in term-time, where gowns are to be worn.
 Formals include a three-course dinner and wine (costs can be found above).
 Each formal hall is limited to 130 people and there is a limit of two guests per student, space permitting.
 When sitting on high table the limit is one guest per student.